 To register your interest in joining Harrogate Youth Playwrights or any of our Hive workshops, download the expression of interest form here.

-During the Spring 18 term Harrogate Youth Playwrights were challenged to write a monologue which got inside a character’s head and discovered their voice.
+During the Autumn 2018 term Harrogate Youth Playwrights were challenged to write a monologue.
 These monologues were then recorded by actors so the playwrights could hear their work come to life - click on each of the three images below to hear the great work they all did!